 Could psychodynamic psychotherapy be right for me?

 Psychodynamic psychotherapy can be useful for people seeking greater satisfaction in their relationships or career, or those simply wanting to be their best selves.
 It may help people seeking help coping with chronic health problems.
-Psychodynamic psychotherapy is also a proven, durable treatment for depression, anxiety, and other issues.
+Psychodynamic psychotherapy is also a proven, durable treatment for depression, anxiety, eating disorders and other mental health issues.
 As such, psychodynamic styles are very beneficial for individual therapy.
-This therapy is a good fit for people who can get by day-to-day, but want to tackle an important issue or are interested in how their past influences them in the present.
+This type of therapy is a good fit for people who can get by day-to-day, but want to tackle an important issue or are interested in how their past influences them in the present.
 Therapists who practice psychodynamic psychotherapy may take an active role, or a more passive one, depending on their particular style.
 Psychodynamic psychotherapy traditionally goes on for a year or more, but modern variants like STDP are meant to be completed in a much shorter period of time.